Lineas: Operations

+In an attempt to increase rail's modal share for freight transport Lineas has developed a network of frequent wagonload freight trains with reliable shipping times on fixed routes, called Green Xpress.
+This network directly links Antwerpen to major hubs such as Cologne, Le Havre, Vienna and Bratislava.
+Using multi-system locomotives and open-access rights allows the trains to run as far as possible without intermediate shunting, reducing journey times.

+Lineas also operates block trains and intermodal freight transport trains and provides last-mile services around the ports of Antwerp, Ghent and Rotterdam.

 Corporate affairs

 In recent years, Lineas has focused on promoting a level playing field within the rail freight sector and between rail and road transport.

 To address competition with major State-owned rail operators and reduce potential market distortions, Lineas has emphasized the need for fair competition measures.
 Additionally, the company advocates for the removal of tax advantages granted to road transport and supports the internalization of external costs, such as road congestion, pollution, and safety-related expenses, across all transport modes.

 Management

 Lineas is led by Bernard Gustin, supported by a team of executives.

 The Executive Leadership Team is composed of: